tekknolagi/isdt/assignments/02-cli-constructive.md

 ### Requirements

+This all might sound a little bit scary but we promise that explicitly laying out the behavior like this makes for easier implementation.
+You can think of it like a checklist.

 > Note: The key words "MUST", "MUST NOT", "REQUIRED", "SHALL", "SHALL NOT",
 > "SHOULD", "SHOULD NOT", "RECOMMENDED",  "MAY", and "OPTIONAL" in this
 > document are to be interpreted as described in [RFC